stat545ubc-2021/mini-data-analysis-EL/milestone 3/mda-milestone-3.md

 **Task Number**: 2 For the `Smoking History` variable, several rows have a missing value.
-As there is also a “Unknown” category for this category, NA’s in this context would essentially contain the same information, or the lack thereof, the patient’s smoking history.
+As there is also a “Unknown” category for this category, NA’s in this context would essentially contain the same information, or the lack thereof, on the patient’s smoking history.
 Thus these levels can be combined when setting this variable as a factor, stored in smoking\_history.

-    # define factor where NA's are assigned to "Unknown" and remove NA's in overall survival
+    # define factor where NA's are assigned to "Unknown" in smoking history
+    # remove NA's in overall survival
     msk_smoking <- msk %>%
       mutate(smoking_history = fct_explicit_na(`Smoking History`, na_level = "Unknown")) %>%
       filter(!is.na(`Overall Survival (Months)`))